Avoid Moisture Problems In Your Attic

 - Moist or wet insulation

-These signs can vary contingent on the catalyst of problem and are generally worse on north facing or shady sides of roofs.
+These signs can vary contingent on the catalyst of the problem, and are generally worse on north-facing or shady sides of roofs.

 Condensation In The Attic

 Moisture accumulation is most significant when outside temperatures are very cold because air can hold less moisture as the temperature decreases.
 If there is excessive moisture accumulation in your attic it will condense on cold areas mainly on the underside of your roofs deck.